ese-aga/webdriverIO/README.md

 # To view Allure Report

 Note: Report was generated using Allure and Spec
+1. npm install allure-commandline -g

-1. To view result in Docker, use localhost:5050, after docker build and run command
+2. To view result in Docker, use localhost:5050, after docker build and run command

 Note: Port 5050 was configured for the allure report

-2. To view result outside Docker
+3. To view result outside Docker, use the following commands:

-   npm install allure-commandline -g allure generate allure-results && allure open allure generate allure-results  --clean && allure open   # this is to view report from subsequent tests
+   a. allure generate allure-results && allure open
+   b. allure generate allure-results  --clean && allure open   # this is to generate report for subsequent tests